andrebraga7/quotme/README.md

 [Back to top](#table-of-content)

 ## Frameworks & Software
 - [React](https://react.dev/) - A front end framework.
-React lets you build user interfaces out of individual pieces called components;
+React lets you build user interfaces out of individual pieces called components, this was usefull to the project as it allowed components to be updated without page refresh providign a better user experience;
 - [React-Bootstrap](https://react-bootstrap.github.io/) - A CSS framework that helps building solid, responsive, mobile-first sites;
 - [Balsamiq](https://balsamiq.com/) - Used to create the wireframe;
 - [Github](https://github.com/) - Used to host and edit the website;